Live Classroom Sessions

 Chat is a text-based method of communication.
 Every member of the chat session can see and reflect on what other members are typing into the main chat window.
 Our browser-based chat software was specifically designed by Dr. Bruce McMenomy to work with the Scholars Online environment and procedures and provide a reliable, low-cost, accessible method of class participation for all students regardless of platform operating system.

-We continue to use text chat as our primary mode of class interaction for most but not all classes, at least at present.
-This does not prevent teachers from using sound files, podcasts, video clips, or other such materials to supplement the class experience.
-They often embed web media directly in the chat or have students start a second browser window to view the material in real time.
-Over the last year, our math teachers have pioneered for us the use of the WiZiQ system, allowing them whiteboard and audio capability, and they have been generally pleased with the results.
+Scholars Online teachers use our text chat as the primary mode of class interaction for most but not all classes.
+The SO Chat allows teachers to embed sound files, podcasts, video clips, and other web media directly into chat to supplement the class experience, and these remain available in the chat logs.
+Teachers may also have students start a second browser window to view the material in real time.
+Teachers may use other conferencing techniques where this is appropriate to the subject matter or their teaching style.
+Our math and language teachers make more extensive use of the WiZiQ system and Skype, allowing them whiteboard and audio capability, and other teachers have explored different conferencing software.
 We remain open to new developments when they are stable enough to be reliable and useful.

-We’ve given this a lot of thought.
+We’ve given the use of text-based chat a lot of thought.
 Here are our reasons, some of which are technical, but others of which have more to do with the pedagogical underpinnings of the process itself.
-The latter issues are really more important to us, since though technology is constantly evolving, in most respects human learning remains a constant.
+The latter issues are really more important to us, since though technology is constantly evolving, in most respects human learning remains constant.

 Here as almost everywhere else, one size really does not fit all: there are students for whom this extremely verbal (but non-spoken) mode of communication is liberating and energizing, and those for whom it really is not the right medium.
 We’d much prefer for you to go somewhere else if that’s going to produce the best pedagogical outcome for your students.
 Watch your students; think about how they learn; pray about it, and make the best choice you can for them.